intel/libvpl/doc/spec/source/appendix/VPL_apnds_c.rst

 Dynamic Resolution Change
 -------------------------

-The oneVPL encoder supports dynamic resolution change in all bitrate control modes.
+The |vpl_short_name| encoder supports dynamic resolution change in all bitrate control modes.
 The application may change resolution by calling the :cpp:func:`MFXVideoENCODE_Reset` function.
 The application may decrease or increase resolution up to the size specified during encoder initialization.

 Resolution change always results in the insertion of a key IDR frame and a new sequence parameter set in the header.
-The only exception is the oneVPL VP9 encoder (see section for `Dynamic reference frame scaling`_).
-The oneVPL encoder does not guarantee HRD conformance across the resolution change point.
+The only exception is the |vpl_short_name| VP9 encoder (see section for `Dynamic reference frame scaling`_).
+The |vpl_short_name| encoder does not guarantee HRD conformance across the resolution change point.

-The oneVPL encoder may change some initialization parameters provided by the application during initialization.
+The |vpl_short_name| encoder may change some initialization parameters provided by the application during initialization.
 That in turn may lead to incompatibility of parameters provide by the application during reset and working set of parameters used by the encoder.
 Due to this potential incompatibility, it is strongly